ericnograles/seneca-service-api/README.md

 ### Service Payloads

-* For anything that had a body payload to be sent to a microservice (e.g. for a POST or PUT), the API expects it to be in the following structure when it is sent to the API
+* For anything that had a body payload to be sent to a microservice (e.g. for a POST or PUT), the API expects it to be in the following structure when it is sent to the API (i.e. `req.body` in Express)

 ```javascript
 {